 Aquarium mineral deposits and buildup occur in a tank as water evaporates.
 Mineral deposits can appear as thin white bands on the glass near the water line.
-Mineral deposits often grow wider as water levels drop.
+Deposits often grow wider as water levels drop.
 Mineral buildup can also appear on other hard surfaces above the water line.
 It’s not uncommon for buildup to occur near the rim of the tank, on plastic power filter covers, on glass tank covers and lighting hoods, and on heater suction cups.
 Mineral deposits growing on these hard surfaces build up slowly, and in someways they form interesting looking colors, patterns and shapes.

 Are Mineral Deposits A Problem?